pradyunsg/furo/docs/customisation/index.md

 # Customisation

-Furo supports customisation of the overall theme's look and feel.
+Furo supports customisation of the theme's overall look and feel (through theme options) as well as a few per-page tweaks.

+This section serves to guide the user with customising Furo-based documentation.
+This page lists all the theme-specific customisations, as provided by this theme.
+Other pages in this section provide guidance for making specific customisations when using Sphinx with Furo.

 ```{toctree}
 :hidden: